 Le Peau, Andrew T. Mark through Old Testament Eyes.
 Grand Rapids, Mich.: Kregel, 2017.
 Pb.
 352 pp. $28.99.
 Link to Kregel

 As Andrew Le Peau observes in the introduction to this new commentary series, the New Testament writers were Old Testament people.
 Although this seems like an obvious statement, the symbols and literary patterns of the Old Testament are often overlooked in popular preaching and teaching on New Testament books.
 Although scholarship has done a better job setting the documents of the New Testament into the context of the Old in recent years, there is still much to be done to develop the database of background material available to illuminate the New Testament.
-There have been a few recent contributions in this area, D. A. Carson and G. K. Beale edited a single-volume Commentary on the New Testament Use of the Old Testament (IVP 2007) and the Zondervan Illustrated Bible Backgrounds Commentary on the Old Testament and New Testament (2009 with many of the individual books available in separate volumes).
-Although many commentaries include this sort of background material, there are few commentaries which focus exclusively on how the New Testament writers used the Old Testament.
+There have been a few recent contributions in this area.
+D. A. Carson and G. K. Beale edited a single-volume Commentary on the New Testament Use of the Old Testament (IVP 2007) and the Zondervan Illustrated Bible Backgrounds Commentary on the Old Testament and New Testament (2009 with many of the individual books available in separate volumes).
+Although many commentaries include this sort of background material, few commentaries focus exclusively on how the New Testament writers used the Old Testament.

 Throughout the commentary are a number of sidebars entitled “Through Old Testament Eyes.”
 These units focus on the big picture to show how a particular text picks up on themes and motifs from the Old Testament.
-For example, Le Peau offers a chart in his exposition of the feeding of the five thousand tracing parallels between Psalm 23 and Mark 6.
-I briefly commented on Psalm 23 as a messianic text and potential background for this miracle in Jesus the Bridegroom, so it is good to see the Psalm used to interpret a miracle often used to preach brotherly sharing rather than a miracle which reveals Jesus as the Messiah.
+For example, Le Peau offers a chart in his exposition of the feeding of the five thousand, tracing parallels between Psalm 23 and Mark 6.
+I briefly commented on Psalm 23 as a messianic text and potential background for this miracle in Jesus the Bridegroom, so it is good to see the Psalm used to interpret a miracle often used to preach brotherly sharing rather than a miracle that reveals Jesus as the Messiah.
 Another example of this kind of sidebar is Le Peau’s short description of the suffering of the Messiah in the Psalms to illuminate Mark 14-15 (275-8).

 One problem with scholarly background studies is a failure to connect the context with the contemporary reader.
-This commentary hopes to avoid this my balancing the background element with an application section.
-These sections are labeled “Going Deeper” and intend to connect the text of a New Testament book with internal debates within the early church as well as draw out implications for contemporary church questions.
+This commentary hopes to avoid this by balancing the background element with an application section.
+These sections are labeled “Going Deeper” and intend to connect the text of a New Testament book with internal debates within the early church and draw out implications for contemporary church questions.
 For example, the “Going Deeper” section following Le Peau’s exposition of Mark 9:14-50 is a pastoral reflection on anger and quarrelsomeness (173-2).
 The section following Mark 13:12 deals with a non-eschatological understanding of “watching and being alert.”
 The focus is on understanding suffering as a part of the disciple’s calling.
 Although this application is quite preachable, I am not sure the application arises from the text of the Olivet Discourse.
 The actual text of the commentary does a good job with the Old Testament (Daniel 7) and Second Temple (1 Maccabees) backgrounds to Jesus’s words and even notices the shift in 13:27 from the Temple in A.D.
 70 to the “end of the age.”
-It seems to me the natural application in that section ought to concern a warning against false predictions of the end in the light of the very real end which will eventually arrive.
+It seems to me the natural application in that section ought to concern a warning against false predictions of the end in the light of the very real end that will eventually arrive.

 Second, there is a very short introduction to the use of the Old Testament in the Gospel.
-Most of this four page section involves an illustration drawn from contemporary movies.
+Most of this four-page section involves an illustration drawn from contemporary movies.
 Although this analogy does explain how a writer might allude to an earlier work, it fails to explain why Mark would use the Old Testament in the way he does.
 Mark is not paying tribute to Isaiah for his contributions to prophetic writing; Mark is alluding to Isaiah’s New Exodus motif because he believes Jesus is really enacting the metanarrative of the whole Old Testament and placing himself in the center of that story.
 I realize Le Peau simply does not have space to write a fully argued methodology in the introduction to this commentary, but improving this introduction would pay dividends as readers use the commentary to read Mark.

 A final comment goes beyond the scope of the commentary, but I raise it since few scholars have asked the question.
 In the commentary, Le Peau understands allusions to the Old Testament are a product of Mark’s narration of the events.
-But to what extent did the historical Jesus shape traditions by alluding the Old Testament himself?
+But to what extent did the historical Jesus shape traditions by alluding to the Old Testament himself?
 If Mark 4:11 fairly records the words of Jesus, then the allusion to Daniel 2 and 4 in the phrase “mystery of the kingdom” comes from Jesus rather than Mark.
 If this is the case, does it affect the exegesis of Mark 4?

 This is the inaugural volume of a new series from Kregel Academic, with four other volumes planned at this time (David Capes on Matthew, Karen Jobes on John, Gary Burge on Galatians and Ephesians, and Tremper Longman on Revelation).
-My copy of this book has a number of strange spacing errors when the text is italicized, hopefully this can be corrected in future reprints of the commentary (p.
+My copy of this book has a number of strange spacing errors when the text is italicized.
+Hopefully, this can be corrected in future reprints of the commentary (p.
 27, the word Spirit, p.
 39, the phrase Kingdom of God; p.
-49, the word quiet, p.
+49, the word quiet; p.
 51, the word healed, etc.) This is a minor problem and does not detract from the value of the commentary.

 NB: Thanks to Kregel Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.